MetaMask/metamask-docs/wallet/how-to/connect/index.md

 ## Connect to MetaMask directly using Vite

-To connect to MetaMask directly, we recommend implementing support for EIP-6963 using the [Vite](https://vitejs.dev/) build tool with [Vanilla TypeScript](#vanilla-typescript) or [React TypeScript](#react-typescript).
+To connect to MetaMask directly, we recommend implementing support for EIP-6963 using the [Vite](https://vitejs.dev/) build tool with [vanilla TypeScript](#vanilla-typescript) or [React TypeScript](#react-typescript).

 ### Vanilla TypeScript

-Follow these steps for creating a Vanilla TypeScript project to connect to MetaMask:
+Follow these steps for creating a vanilla TypeScript project to connect to MetaMask:

 #### 1. Create a project

-[Create a Vite project](https://v3.vitejs.dev/guide/#scaffolding-your-first-vite-project) using the template for Vanilla TypeScript:
+[Create a Vite project](https://v3.vitejs.dev/guide/#scaffolding-your-first-vite-project) using the template for vanilla TypeScript:

 ```bash
 npm create vite@latest vanilla-ts-6963 -- --template vanilla-ts